dchaudhery/dchaudhery/README.md

 📚 I'm a fourth-year computer science student specializing in Human Computer Interaction (HCI)

+💡 I’m currently seeking 2023 internships and 2024 new grad roles

-💻 My main languages are Python, C++, and Javascript
+💻 My main languages are Python, C++, JavaScript, and TypeScript

-💬 I love playing basketball and I'm learning to play the guitar
+⚡  I love hiking and playing basketball, and I'm learning to play the guitar!

 <!-- Previously I've worked as a Software Developer intern at: